zachczx/eatyourmeds/README.md

-# 2 webapps that I wrote using Django
+# This repo contains 2 simple webapps (mostly CRUD)

 1. Eat Your Meds - medicine dose tracker
 2. Rank-a-Mate - sortable ranking system

-Using Django, Htmx, Bootstrap CSS, JS.
-Dependencies are in requirements.txt.
+They are:
+- Implemented in Django 5, Htmx 1.9, Bootstrap 5.3 (with minimal adjustments to SCSS), normal JS, and some Tippy/Poppy.